opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

   - Low: May or may not be implemented at all.

  #####DUT Setup
- The DUT should be configured to it's "default" state.
+ The DUT should be configured to its "default" state.
 The DUT's configuration or set-up must not change between tests in any way other than what is required to do the test.
 All supported protocols must be configured and enabled for each test set up.

  #####Port Configuration
  The DUT should be configured with n ports where n is a multiple of 2.
 Half of the ports on the DUT should be used as ingress ports and the other half of the ports on the DUT should be used as egress ports.
 Where a DUT has more than 2 ports, the ingress data streams should be set-up so that they transmit packets to the egress ports in sequence so that there is an even distribution of traffic across ports.
 For example, if a DUT has 4 ports 0(ingress), 1(ingress), 2(egress) and 3(egress), the traffic stream directed at port 0 should output a packet to port 2 followed by a packet to port 3.
 The traffic stream directed at port 1 should also output a packet to port 2 followed by a packet to port 3.

  #####Frame formats
   Layer 2 (data link layer) protocols:

   -  Ethernet II

   <pre><code>

   +-----------------------------+-----------------------------------------------------------------------+---------+
   |       Ethernet Header       |                                Payload                                |Check Sum|